Javascript SEO – Best Practices on JS SEO for Beginners

 Here are some primary JavaScript SEO best practices that developers should follow while making JS-reliant websites:

-Involving important content in HTML response
+Involving important content in the HTML response

-If you cannot prevent your pages from being rendered by search engines, you can at least make your important content like meta elements and title the part of <head> tag of HTML and other essential body information loaded using JS.
+If you cannot prevent your pages from being rendered by search engines, you can at least make your important content, like meta elements and title, part of the <head> tag of HTML, and other essential body information loaded using JS.

 This data should be included in the initial HTML response.
 It enables Google to get a good impression of your web page.